PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 secondary language translations.
-Once the underlying datasource has been extended with extra text columns for secondary language translations, you can then use a powerful new feature in Power BI Desktop known as Field Parameters to design a scheme where can control the loading the data translations for a specific language through filtering.
+Once the underlying datasource has been extended with extra text columns for secondary language translations, you can then use a powerful new feature in Power BI Desktop known as
+***Field Parameters*** to design a scheme where you can control the loading the data translations for a specific language through filtering.

 While every multi-language report will typically require both metadata translations and report label translations, it is not as clear whether they will also require data translations.
-Some projects to build a multilanguage report for Power BI will require data translations while other projects will not.
-This point will be revisited in more depth a little later.
+Some projects to build a multilanguage report for Power BI will require data translations while others will not.
+This point will be revisited in more depth later in this article.

 ### Packaging Dataset and Report in PBIX Project Files